← All varieties

 Subtypes / Variants

-Gray Baldwin, Blue Baldwin, Black Baldwin, Dark Baldwin (Beach): Indefinite terms sometimes applied to what appears to be a distinct type of the Baldwin.
+Gray Baldwin, Blue Baldwin, Black Baldwin, and Dark Baldwin.
+Indefinite terms sometimes applied to what appears to be a distinct type of the Baldwin.
 Scattering trees are occasionally found mingled in orchards with Baldwins of the ordinary type.
-The Dark Baldwin, compared with the common type, has fruit that is slower in maturing on the tree and keeps longer.
-The flesh has more of a greenish tinge and is firmer.
-The skin also shows dull green where the common type is yellow, and the red is dull and darker than the red of the common Baldwin.
-Not (so far as known) being intentionally propagated.
-Beach distinguishes this from the soil-driven color difference noted above, suggesting a distinct strain has arisen and been disseminated unwittingly in place of the common type.
+The Dark Baldwin as compared with the common type has fruit that is slower in maturing on the tree and keeps longer; the flesh has more of a greenish tinge and is firmer; the skin shows dull green where the common type is yellow, and the red is dull and darker than the red of the common Baldwin.
+So far as Beach knew, the Dark Baldwin is not being intentionally propagated.
+While the ordinary Baldwin when grown on sandy or gravelly soil generally gives brighter colored fruit than when grown on heavy clay soil, the occurrence of a type called Dark Baldwin mingled in orchards with the common type does not seem to be satisfactorily accounted for by attributing its appearance to a difference in soil; it is more probable that a distinct strain has arisen and been disseminated unwittingly in place of the common type.
+(Beach)

-Olympia (Beach): A sport of the Baldwin which differs from the type in having larger and better colored fruit; described separately under "Olympia."
+Olympia.
+A sport of the Baldwin which differs from the type in having larger and better colored fruit.
+(Beach)

-Late Baldwin (Thomas): Thomas notes the Baldwin is liable to vary in character; the Late Baldwin appears to be identical, but modified by external causes.
+Late Baldwin.
+Thomas notes that "the Baldwin is liable to vary in character; the Late Baldwin appears to be identical, but modified by external causes."

 Other